Ryan-B-Runo/RayDiagramVisualizer/README.md

 ## Validation and Errors
 All Devices:
 - Object distance cannot be equal to focal length
-- Object distance cannot be equal to zero
+- Object distance must be greater than zero
 - Focal length cannot equal zero

 Diverging lens and mirror: